symbolicdata/symbolicdata.github.io/Events.2013-08.markdown

 ### 27.-28.
 August 2013 - Workshop on SymbolicData Design in Leipzig.

-We invite for a second Workshop to discuss progress and prospects of the SymbolicData Project and resume the work done within the [E-Science Benchmarking Project](Projects.EScience "wikilink").
-Due to little response we decided to shift the workshop to the end of August.
-Note that we have no financial support for the workshop, hence travel expenses, order and payment of accommodation are to you.
+We invited for a second Workshop to discuss progress and prospects of the SymbolicData Project and to resume the work done within the [E-Science Benchmarking Project](Projects.EScience "wikilink").
+The Workshop took place in the main building (Paulinum) of the Leipzig University.

-The Workshop will take place in **room P-901** (Paulinum) in the **main building of the Leipzig University, Augustusplatz 10, 04109 Leipzig**.

-For accommodation we recommend the [Seaside Parkhotel](http://www.parkhotelleipzig.de).
-Please make your own booking.

 #### Participants

-For planning purposes we ask kindly to send an email to [Hans-Gert Gräbe](mailto:graebe@informatik.uni-leipzig.de?Subject=Workshop) if you plan to join the workshop.

 -   Hans-Gert Gräbe, Andreas Nareike (Leipzig, local organization)
 -   Ulf Schöneberg, Hagen Chrapary, Wolfram Sperber (ZBl Math Berlin, swMath project)

-Cannot join the workshop due to other obligations

--   Ralf Hemmecke, Linz
--   Max Horn, Gießen, libsing project
--   Andreas Paffenholz, Darmstadt, Fano Polytopes

-#### Preliminary Program
+#### Program

 The program will address different use cases, efforts and aspects of RDF based concepts of inter community communication along the needs of scientific communities in Symbolic Computing (aka Computer Algebra).